 “The New Minority gets to the core of what is driving white working-class politics in the U.S. and Europe: the experience of marginalization and the sense of loss.
 Gest gets there, not just by analyzing data, but by actually talking to working class people and grasping the texture of their lives.” —Bill Schneider, contributing columnist for Reuters, former senior political analyst for CNN

 In the interest of research transparency, formal interview data is available at the following links for ethnographic studies of Youngstown, Ohio and East London, England.
 Note that this databank features only formally recorded interview content from non-attributable (aliases) and attributable sources (prominent public figures).
 It does not include passive observations, the recording of real events, off-the-record interviews, archival and secondary research, and conclusions that were drawn from full-immersion fieldwork.
-Quantitative data will also be posted soon.
+Replication files for The New Minority and the Comparative Political Studies article "Roots of the Radical Right: Nostalgic Deprivation in the United States and Britain" can be downloaded here.